codeforpdx/PASS/docs/CONTRIBUTING.md

   - Features are requested via the GitHub built-in issue page for the repository https://github.com/codeforpdx/PASS/issues.
   - Current feature request template can be found [here](../.github/ISSUE_TEMPLATE/feature_request.md) and will automatically populate when creating an issue in GitHub.

+- ## Enhancement Request

+  - Enhancements are requested via the GitHub built-in issues page for the repository https://github.com/codeforpdx/PASS/issues.
+  - Current bug reporting template can be found [here](../.github/ISSUE_TEMPLATE/enhancement_request.md) and will automatically populate when creating an issue in GitHub.

 - ## Unit Testing

    *UNDER CONSTRUCTION🚧*
   - All PASS unit tests are done with [Vitest](https://vitest.dev/).
   - In Vitest, tests are simply async functions that throw errors for failures.
+  - To run all repository unit tests `npm run test`
+  - To run a single test `npm run test "<filename>.test.js"`
+    > Example: `npm run test navBar.test.js`

 **[⬆️ Back to Top](#contributing-to-pass)**